vadpert/awesome-ai/README.md

    - information storage (divided into working and long-term memories)
    - their action space (divided into internal and external actions)
    - decision-making procedure (which is structured as an interactive loop with planning and execution)
+   - information retrieval: rule-based, sparse, or dense retrieval
+-  Generative Agents
+   - (Park et al., 2023) are language agents grounded to a sandbox game affording interaction with the environment and other agents.
+Its action space also has all four kinds of actions: grounding, reasoning, retrieval, and learning.
+Each agent has a long-term episodic memory that stores events in a list.
+These agents use retrieval and reasoning to generate reflections on their episodic memory (e.g., “I like to ski now.”) which are then written to long-term semantic memory.
+During decision-making, it retrieves relevant reflections from semantic memory, then reasons to make a high-level plan of the day.
+While executing the plan, the agent receives a stream of grounding observations; it can reason over these to maintain or adjust the plan.
+   - recon learn episodic and long term memory how to solve specific accounts
+- Standard Interaction
+   - agents should be structured and modular
+   -  Memory, Action, Agent
+   - maintaining a single company-wide “language agent library” would reduce technical debt (Sculley et al., 2014; Lwakatare et al., 2020) by facilitating testing and component re-use across individual agent deployments.
+   -  adaptively allocate computation (Russek et al., 2022; Lieder and Griffiths, 2020; Callaway et al., 2022; Gershman et al., 2015).
+   -

 -----------------------------
 ## Generative AI